-Ellie has spent the long years since her mother’s death under the watchful eye and unforgiving eye of her stepmother.
-Bewitched and hidden in plain sight, it seems no one can help Ellie escape.
-Not even her own father, who is under a spell of his own.
-When she sees Ben one evening, it seems he is immune to the magic that binds her, and her hope is rekindled along with her friendship.
+Ellie has spent the long years since her mother's death under her stepmother's watchful and unforgiving eye.
+Bewitched and hidden in plain sight, it seemed no one could help Ellie escape.
+Not even her own father, likewise bespelled.
+When she encounters Ben one evening, he seems immune to the magic that binds her.
+Her hope rekindles along with their friendship.

 But time is running short.
-If they do not find a way to break the spell before midnight on New Year’s Eve, then both Ellie and her father will be bound forever.
+If they do not find a way to break the curse before midnight on New Year's Eve, both Ellie and her father will be bound forever.